Create Tickets from Inbound Emails

 - Allows you to create QR codes that can be scanned to email you and create a ticket, such as in a bathroom to alert you to problems.
 This is a great add-on service that customers love and that you can charge for.
 We have a great blog post about how Cincinnati/Northern Kentucky International Airport uses OrangeQC to gather visitor feedback on their restrooms.
 Check out how it looks:

 - Create an email address: Set up a custom account (for example, “email@example.com”) that’s dedicated for this purpose.
 You may need to log in to your email server or request help from your IT team to set up a new address.

 - Access your OrangeQC account settings: From your OrangeQC account, click on your name in the upper-right hand corner of the screen.
 This will bring up a drop-down menu.
 Click “Account Settings.”
 (This is only visible for Administrators.)

-- Click the “New Rule” button: This is located in the upper right-hand corner.
+- Click the “New” button: This is located in the upper right-hand corner.

 - Add your email to the OrangeQC system: Enter the email address you’ve created in the first field.
 Copy down the email address in the second field; you’ll need this address to set up email forwarding in the next step.

 - (Optional) Add area or or categorization: If you choose to autoassign to an area, all of the emails sent to this email address will create a ticket that’s automatically assigned to the location you choose.
 If you choose to automatically categorize, all of the emails sent to this email address will create a ticket that’s automatically categorized as a complaint, flagged ticket, or request (whichever you choose).

 You do not have to set either of these fields.
 In that case, the tickets will be created without a location or category.